DanielStuttgart/CarND-Path-Planning/README.md

 ![](DoubleLaneChange.gif)

+## Executing this code
+This code was developed in a Windows Environment with Visual Studio 2019.
+Please add ```Eigen-3.3```-library to the src-folder.

 ## Getting Started
 For getting in touch with term3-simulator I implemented a constant velocity of 0,5 m / 20 ms = 25 m/s:
 ```c++